-The number of baseline airfield operations was generated from Andersen AFB 2021 Flight Plan Data and Andersen AFB 2021 Annual Air Operations Data from Tower Counts (Andersen AFB 2021a, 2021b).
-Fluctuations in baseline operational tempo can vary between aircraft types and from year to year because of unit deployments, funding levels, and other factors; therefore, a reduction or increase in number of aircraft does not necessarily translate to a reduction or increase in flight operations, respectively.
 Training Flight Operations.
-Aircraft operating from Andersen AFB currently conduct training operations in existing special use airspace.
+Aircraft operating from Andersen AFB currently conduct training operations in existing special-use airspace.
 No aspect of the Proposed Action would alter the structure or overall nature or use of the local or remote airspace units, or the type, frequency, or location of munitions expenditures.
-The proposed F-15 mission at Andersen AFB would use the existing fighter flight tracks; no new airspace is proposed and no changes to the manner in which the existing airspace is used would occur.
-Rather, changes to the aircraft inventory at Andersen AFB would only result in less than significant modifications to the amount of activity within the airspace.
+The proposed F-15 mission at Andersen AFB would use the existing fighter flight tracks; no new airspace is proposed, and no changes to the manner in which the existing airspace is used would occur.
+Rather, changes to the aircraft inventory at Andersen AFB would only result in minor modifications to the amount of activity within the airspace.
 This EIS addresses only the ground movements as well as immediate approaches and departures at the airfield (e.g., take-offs, landings) during training exercises and military operations.
-All F-15 training flight, supporting aircraft flight operations, and munitions expenditures would occur within the Mariana Islands Range Complex (MIRC).
+All F-15 training flights, supporting aircraft flight operations, and munitions expenditures would occur within the Mariana Islands Range Complex (MIRC).
 Actual air readiness and air logistics training (i.e., above 10,000 feet) are addressed by authorizations associated with the MIRC in the MIRC Record of Decision (ROD) (DON 2010a), Mariana Islands Training and Testing (MITT) ROD (DON 2015), and MITT supplemental ROD (DON 2020a).
 This EIS does not propose or analyze increased air operations beyond what is addressed by the MITT ROD or MITT supplemental ROD.
 The Proposed Action does not create a need to alter the existing airspace within the region.